Using the Calls API

 }

-When you register a Call with calls.add, add participants with calls.participants.add, or remove them with calls.participants.remove, you'll notice a users parameter.
+When you register a Call with the calls.add method, add participants with the calls.participants.add method, or remove them with the calls.participants.remove method, you'll notice a users parameter.

 Each method requires user objects to include either a slack_id or external_id, or both.

-A slack_id is the id of the user in Slack—you might receive this when interacting with any Slack API method, such as conversations.members.
+A slack_id is the id of the user in Slack—you might receive this when interacting with any Slack API method, such as the conversations.members method.
 An external_id may be used if you don't know the slack_id for your users.
 In this case, external_id is a unique id created by your app for your users.

 Here's an example users array containing two users identified in those two distinct ways: